jtara1/tele/README.md

 password: admin
 ```

 The configuration adds a data source for Loki in Grafana.
-Just click Explore, select Loki, start querying your logs.
+Just click Explore, select Loki, and start querying your logs.

 ## TODO